 - Learn how to estimate the height of a tree before they thicken up and are more difficult to separate.

 - Paint rock hearts or an encouraging word to hide in your community that can last all month long.
 Don’t forget Random Acts of Kindness Day is February 17th.

 - My favorite is finding hearts in nature.
 When you start looking, you’ll be amazed how many you find.
 Looking for something specific causes us to look around a little more closely.
 This can be a fun scavenger hunt for the family, or a contest for a group of teens.
 Turn those “hearts” into a cool collage!
 I took a brief look around the perimeter of my yard and found several “hearts”.
 Check out the shape of the snake I discovered on Valentine’s Day!

 I had a couple of Pinterest wins this month!
 One was a yarn-wrapped letter.
 Teens love monogrammed things, so try this fun activity and make your initial with sticks, a glue gun, and yarn or string!
 Be very gentle when gluing/wrapping!

 Paint found sticks and wire together for a heart decoration!
 This pin has been on my board for sometime, and I finally decided to try it!
 I didn’t see any instructions, but it looked self-explanatory.
 I got some floral wire from the Dollar Tree, but I would get a thinner gauge wire next time.
 Still, I think it was a fun craft, and it looks great on my porch!

-Want a printable list of this month’s Noticing Nature ideas and activities?
-Grab them in my Free Resource Library when you subscribe!
+Want a printable Day Hike Checklist?
+Grab it in my Free Resource Library when you subscribe!